 However, to fully utilize those advantages, Vietnam's IT outsourcing industry need to overcome many challenges.
 The government understand this and give initiatives to improve the situation such as promote IT’s education, provide tax benefits, invest for digital infrastructure.
 While these initiatives can help, the private sector is still likely to drive progress fastest, especially improve education system.

 Firstly, with the students whoreceive adequate training, their hard skills—like understanding contemporary programming languages—tend to be excellent sufficient on hard skills, they still need to improve soft skills like critical thinking and communication, essential for interpreting client demands and presenting results.
 Improving foreign language is crucial to work with international clients.

 Secondly, current policies to improve education, such as hiring more professors with advanced degrees.
 The environment should be more open and fair for changing.
 This will help Vietnam’s IT outsourcing attract more opportunities in term of human capacity and outside investment to drive the progress fastest.

-Problems are solution, those obstacles encourage private sector to be dynamic and find ways to improve the system.
+Problems create solution, those obstacles encourage private sector to be dynamic and find ways to improve the system.